 Can you bear to look?

 The weight of the crucifixion of Christ is difficult to comprehend.
-I find that I get lost in my efforts to understand it more fully, as I stray either into sentimental imagination of Christ’s very human agony, or into detached pondering of its theological significance.
-It was unimaginably brutal.
-It was incomprehensibly profound.
-It was also deeply personal.
+I find that I get lost in my efforts to understand it more fully, straying into sentimental imagination of Christ’s very human agony or into detached pondering of its theological significance.
+Witnessing Christ’s death must have been unimaginably brutal.
+Of course, from our perspective a couple of millenia later, we know it was also incomprehensibly profound and deeply personal.
 My own sin put him there.
 My voice mocked His suffering.
 My hands gambled for His clothing.
 My criminal lips taunted and spat at Him.

 When Jesus asks, “Why are you troubled?”, the whole world of awful betrayal, of faithless doubt, seems to disappear.
-When He says, “why do doubts arise in your hearts?”, a great barrier shatters.
-The trembling, the awe before this Deity returned from the dead, and even our own disbelief, become occasions for joy.
+When He says, “Why do doubts arise in your hearts?”, a great barrier shatters.
+The trembling, awe, and even disbelief we sometimes feel before our Jesus, our crucified God returned from the dead— are now reasons to rejoice.

 The Messiah has suffered and died and risen, so that forgiveness of sin might be proclaimed to all nations.
 Oh that our eyes might be ever fixed on Christ, crucified and risen!
 How can we bear to look away?